Slekie/alx-backend-python/README.md

-This project is for ALX backend using Python.
+This project is ALX backend using Python